b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 Setting expectations RE: emails, use [The Email Charter](https://email-charter.github.io/){:target="_blank" rel="noopener"} in your email signature.
 This webpage sets out 10 tips to avoid email overload.

 When designing emails for research studies, I will often use HTML and CSS to make sure it looks nice.
-[HTML Email.io](https://htmlemail.io/inline/){:target="_blank" rel="noopener"} is a great website to check that you have done this properly and that the CSS is embedded inline with your code.
-Some email clients will strip styling that is not inline, so this is a great way to make sure your email looks great no matter which email client opens it.
+[HTML Email.io](https://htmlemail.io/inline/){:target="_blank" rel="noopener"} is a great website to check that you have done this correctly and that the CSS is embedded inline with your code.
+Some email clients will strip styling that is not inline, so this is a great way to ensure your email looks great no matter which email client is used.

 [Yet Another Mail Merge](https://yamm.com/){:target="_blank" rel="noopener"} - (Integrated with Google) Used for sending batch emails.
 This is also useful for sending personalised emails with individual attachments.
 I use this as part of my research automation to help with sending out vouchers or study updates.